Informative Ski Reports and Other Ski Links

 the range of probable powder days over a one week vacation.

-Online snow reports over the past decade have enabled me to construct Snow Conditions Charts.
+Online snow reports since 2000 have enabled me to construct Snow Conditions Charts.

 As of November 2008 the charts include an adjustment for powder incidence.